 SPI Builds Futures and Saves Pasts

 Many of the world's poorest people live in and around fantastic cultural heritage - heritage that is important, not just to their own identity and history but to all humanity.
-Heritage sites today face real danger from a number of threats, many resulting from local economic pressures.
-The future of the world’s poor and the world's cultural heritage are in peril.
+We are rapidly losing our heritage sites, often as a result of local people trying to meet their basic needs.
+The future of the world’s cultural heritage and poor communities are in peril.
 Yet, there is the opportunity for them to help each other.

-The Sustainable Preservation Initiative creates economic opportunities by giving communities the tools to be self-reliant, leveraging their historic sites responsibly and freeing them to thrive.
-Since 2010 we have led efforts to protect, for the long-term, threatened archaeological sites by empowering the people who matter most - those who co-exist daily with these places.
-SPI creates and develops local entrepreneurs, most often women, and cooperative businesses that utilize cultural heritage assets sustainably.
-The training, expert guidance, and support which SPI provides ensures that businesses have the right skills to own and grow their enterprises for many years, creating foundations for community-focused economic development and resulting in the preservation of our collective legacy.
+The Sustainable Preservation Initiative creates economic opportunities by giving communities the tools to be self-reliant and use their historic sites responsibly, freeing them to thrive.
+We protect, for the long-term, threatened archaeological sites by empowering the people who matter most - those who co-exist daily with these places.
+SPI creates and develops local entrepreneurs, most often women, and cooperative businesses that utilize cultural heritage sustainably and help people realize their dreams.

 What We've Achieved